Skip to main content

 As noted, California’s public-school accountability system is designed to reinforce the expectation that everyone can improve while also ensuring additional support is provided to LEAs that are struggling.
 It also includes an intentional focus on aiding in a manner that builds capacity of the LEA receiving assistance.
 Differentiated assistance is therefore intended not only to help the LEA address the underlying causes that led to its eligibility for assistance, but also to strengthen the LEA’s overall ability to evaluate the effectiveness of strategies and programs and adjust as appropriate.
 This approach equips the LEA to improve in areas that were not the focus of differentiated assistance and increases the likelihood that improvements will be sustained when the differentiated assistance ends.
 To be eligible for assistance, the same student group must meet the criteria in two different priority areas.

-In the 2019 – 20 school year there were a total of 101 LEAs selected for assistance status of Differentiated Assistance and of these 41 were selected for foster youth student achievement.
-For more information on LEA and charter school assistance status, visit the Local Control Funding Formula - Allocations & Apportionments (CA Dept of Education) web page in which you will find the following 2019 downloadable files:
+In the 2022–23 school year there were a total of 132 LEAs and 3 charter schools with priority areas met by the foster youth student group that were selected for assistance status of Differentiated Assistance.
+Of these LEAs, 89 were selected because they met the criteria to receive differentiated assistance for foster youth student achievement.
+For more information on assistance status, visit the Local Control Funding Formula - Allocations & Apportionments (CA Dept of Education) web page in which you will find the following 2023 downloadable file:

 Local Control Accountability Plan

-In order to create a clear connection between an LEA’s performance and the planning process that is memorialized in the Local Control Accountability Plan (LCAP), California Education Code (EC) Section 52064 was amended to include a requirement that an LEA that meets certain criteria include one or more specific goals in the LCAP focused on improving student outcomes of low-performing student groups and/or schools.
-The legislative intent of these requirements is two-fold: first, to ensure that LEAs are addressing the needs of consistently low-performing student groups; and second, to ensure that higher performing LEAs are addressing the needs of low-performing schools within the LEA.
-There are 10 LEAs that must include a special goal for foster youth in their LCAP in the 2022-23 school year.
+In order to create a clear connection between an LEA’s performance and the planning process articulated in the LEA's Local Control Accountability Plan (LCAP), California Education Code (EC) Section 52064 was amended to include a requirement that an LEA that meets certain criteria include one or more specific goals in the LCAP focused on improving student outcomes of low-performing student groups and/or schools.
+The legislative intent of these requirements is two-fold: first, to ensure that LEAs address the needs of consistently low-performing student groups; and second, to ensure that higher performing LEAs address the needs of low-performing schools within the LEA.
+There are 38 LEAs that must include a specific goal for foster youth in their LCAP in the 2023-24 school year.

 LCAP Required Goals Lists